OmShejwal/gitdemo/README.md

 # gitdemo
 learning git
 <br>
-from Apna  College and from Simple learn
+from Apna  College and from Simple learn online